acode/cli/README.md

 # Additional Functionality

-stdlib comes packed with a bunch of other goodies - if your service goes down for any reason (the service platform is acting up), use `stdlib restart`.
+stdlib comes packed with a bunch of other goodies - if your service goes down for any reason (the service platform is acting up), use `lib restart`.
 Similarly, as we roll out updates to the platform the builds we're using on AWS Lambda may change.
-You can update your service to our latest build using `stdlib rebuild`.
+You can update your service to our latest build using `lib rebuild`.
 We may recommend this from time-to-time, so pay attention to e-mails and the community.

 To see a full list of commands available for the CLI tools, type:

 ```
-$ stdlib help
+$ lib help
 ```

 We've conveniently copy-and-pasted the output here for you to peruse;